-Wastewater contaminant concentration corrected for minimum dilution at the LEPA boundary will ensure the ANZECC & ARMCANZ (2000) 99% species protection guideline trigger levels for toxicants (with the exception of cobalt, where the 95% guideline trigger level will apply), are being achieved at the boundary of the Low Ecological Protection Area (LEPA) (i.e. a high level of protection is met beyond a 100 m radius of the diffuser).
+Wastewater contaminant concentration corrected for minimum dilution at the LEPA boundary will ensure the ANZECC & ARMCANZ (2000) 99% species protection guideline trigger levels for toxicants are being achieved at the boundary of the Low Ecological Protection Area (LEPA) (i.e. a high level of protection is met beyond a 100 m radius of the diffuser).

-Contaminant concentrations were below their waste stream triggers based on the ANZECC/ARMCANZ (2000) 99% species protection guidelines scaled for dilution equivalent to that expected at the LEPA boundary (1:310).
+Contaminant concentrations were below their waste stream triggers based on the ANZECC/ARMCANZ (2000) 99% species protection guidelines scaled for dilution equivalent to that expected at the LEPA boundary (1:195; Appendix C).
 Therefore, the EQG was met (Table 3).